elopio/docs/source/includes/_callAPI.md

 #### **Returns:**

 * (string) Ethereum contract address of the Fee Window of the specified Universe once the current Fork ends, as a 16-byte hexadecimal string.
+If no Market in the Universe has Forked, or if the Fee Window contract does not exist yet, the address "0x0000000000000000000000000000000000000000" will be returned.

 ### augur.api.Universe.getFeeWindowId(p, callback)